Skip to main content

 }

 Note the citystyle_config.
 City styles can inherit from other city styles.
-In this case there is a very simple citystyle_config where the road width is configured:
+In this case there is a very simple citystyle_config where the road width is configured (note: road width is no longer a thing in 1.19.2 and later as streets are defined as parts):

 {